Jean-MarcHarvengt/VGA_t4/README.md

 * Vsync pin (default: **8**) -> 82R resistor -> VGA 14
     *can be changed to any pin*

-* the rest is very much dependent of the FlexIO 1 and 2 IO mapping.
+* the rest is very much dependent of the FlexIO 1 and 2 IO mapping:

 * Teensy __pin 2__ (FlexIO1:7 = 0x80) -> 470R resistor -> VGA pin 1 (red)